|

 were in crevices.
 The few that were out though were very cooperative

 for photographs.
-It wasn’t til around noon that snakes started to trickle
+It wasn’t until around noon that snakes started to

-out into the open.
-It was around this time that I found a nice northern
+trickle out into the open.
+It was around this time that I found a

-released.
-It wasn’t till the later part of the afternoon that the place
+the snake was released.
+It wasn’t until the later part of the afternoon

-my dad, when I realized the stick was a black rat snake.
-What do you
+the stick at my dad, when I realized the stick was a black rat snake.

-know, my dad is capable of telling the truth.
-Anyway, soon noticeable
+What do you know, my dad is capable of telling the truth.
+Anyway, soon

 water snake all hidden completely in the leaves.
 This was a nice den